By Aly W. | First published May 1, 2020 | Last modified January 1, 2022

 Powers and his supporters don’t like what they are referring to as “WPATH” because the transgender medical community largely disapproves of him and his methods.
 In professional and research circles, he isn’t taken seriously.
 There are a variety of reasons that the medical community hasn’t been impressed by Powers.
 One is that his claims are unpublished and anecdotal.
 Another is that his methods largely haven’t been evaluated in actual clinical studies in transgender people, for instance in terms of critical issues like effectiveness and safety.
 A third reason is Powers’s lack of credentials and professional engagement.
 He’s a family medicine clinician from a small suburban town in Michigan who doesn’t attend any of the transgender medicine conferences or otherwise engage with the rest of the professional transgender health community.
 Furthermore, he doesn’t have training in endocrinology and he isn’t a researcher or academic.
 Although Powers is a physician, it wouldn’t surprise me if he has no research experience at all.
 Powers doesn’t get the approval or recognition he wants from the transgender medical community, so he’s turned against it.
 And the medical community largely ignores him and doesn’t bother to respond for all of the reasons above.
 At least at this time, Powers isn’t an important person in the transgender medical community—a fact that he himself has made clear in places (e.g., Reddit; Reddit).
 Moreover, as a result of his opposition towards “WPATH”, it’s my opinion that Powers has helped foment a great deal of discord and mistrust between transgender people and their medical providers.

 Normally, I try not to give consideration to personal qualifications when it comes to claims about transgender hormone therapy and instead evaluate such claims based solely on their veracity.
 And I’m not saying any of what I’m saying here to needlessly disparage Powers.
 But rather to illuminate matters because Powers has widespread popularity in the online transgender community and he and his supporters are falsely disparaging the transgender medical community.
 Transgender people need to be aware of who and what Powers really is and why the real situation is so far from the way that he portrays it.
 Powers paints a picture as if transgender people have been forgotten by the medical community and he’s the only person trying to innovate in transgender hormone therapy.
 But in reality there’s a large international research community of highly competent professionals who are working hard to improve our care.
 These researchers publish outstanding studies and reviews on transgender hormone therapy every year (e.g., Meyer et al. (2020), Iwamoto et al. (2019), Angus et al. (2019), Reisman et al. (2019), Jain, Kwan, & Forcier (2019), Neyman et al. (2019), and Leinung et al. (2018), among many others).
 My group and I have routinely posted and covered these publications on Reddit in the past.
 In contrast to Powers, these researchers don’t seek the spotlight and get little notice or credit from transgender people for their work.
 Why Powers feels the need to seek these things is an interesting character study for another day (note that I’m not alluding to his mild autism with that link but rather something else that should be readily apparent).
-I think it’s also important for people to ask themselves why Powers doesn’t simply join the rest of the transgender medical community and try to change it from the inside with research and publications.
+I think it’s also important for people to ask themselves why Powers doesn’t simply join the rest of the transgender medical community and try to influence it from the inside with research and publications.
 It’s because that isn’t an easy or efficient way to get the appreciation he seems to want—which he readily receives right now with very little effort from his many transgender followers—and he currently doesn’t have that sort of professional capacity.

 Powers is highly unscientific and holds many poorly supported beliefs about sex hormones and endocrinology.
 Moreover, he spreads these ideas widely throughout the online transgender community due to his prominent social media presence.
 Powers does have a few good ideas, and I’ll get to those.
 But having some decent ideas doesn’t mean that the rest of one’s claims are good.
 Many of Powers’s ideas are simply false.
 They are based on flawed surface reading of the literature, poorly informed layperson theories, and/or unreliable anecdotal observations in lieu of quality scientific data.
 This applies particularly to his claims about feminization and breast development in transfeminine people.
 See my fact check of his transgender care presentation for extensive discussion of his claims.
 In addition, Powers sticks with his ideas even when shown evidence that disproves them.
 His anecdotal observations and conjectures are apparently too compelling for him to give up.
 He claimed on Reddit to have changed a great deal in response to my fact check of his PowerPoint.
 In reality however, he changed very little when he released the next version.
 What was said here largely mirrors my own impression: